 The Second Amended and Restated Credit Agreement dated July 21, 2021 ("the Credit Agreement") governing our debt contains covenants that, among other things, restrict our ability to make certain restricted payments, incur additional debt, engage in certain asset sales, mergers, acquisitions or similar transactions, create liens on assets, engage in certain transactions with affiliates, change our business or make investments and require us to comply with certain financial covenants.
 The restrictions in the Credit Agreement governing our debt may prevent us from taking actions that we believe would be in the best interest of our business and our stockholders and may make it difficult for us to execute our business strategy successfully or effectively compete with companies that are not similarly restricted.
 We may also incur future debt obligations that might subject us to additional or more restrictive covenants that could affect our financial and operational flexibility, including our ability to pay dividends.
 We cannot make any assurances that we will be able to refinance our debt or obtain additional financing on terms acceptable to us, or at all.
-In addition, our variable rate debt, including our Credit Agreement, exposes us to interest rate risk.
+In addition, our variable rate debt, including our Credit Agreement (which bears interest on a floating basis tied to the Secured Overnight Finance Rate ("SOFR") and therefore is subject to changes in the associated interest expense), exposes us to interest rate risk including variable rate exposure resulting from changes to the SOFR.
 If interest rates were to increase, our debt service obligations on our variable rate indebtedness would increase even if the amount borrowed remained the same.
 To the extent that interest rate risk materializes and is not fully mitigated, the resulting increase in interest expense could have a material adverse effect on our results of operations.
 A failure to comply with the restrictions under the Credit Agreement could result in a default under the financing obligations or could require us to obtain waivers from our lenders for failure to comply with these restrictions.
 The occurrence of a default that remains uncured or the inability to secure a necessary consent or waiver could cause our obligations with respect to our debt to be accelerated and have a material adverse effect on our business, financial condition and results of operations.